kepbod/ivim/README.md

 - Legacy mini config is [vimrc_mini](vimrc_mini).
 - Legacy full config is [vimrc](vimrc).
 - The modern Neovim track enables LSP by default for Lua (`lua_ls`), Python (`pyright`), and Markdown (`marksman`) through `mason.nvim`.
+- Opening a directory (`nvim .` or `nvim <dir>`) makes it the working directory and reveals it in the file tree.
+- Plugin versions are pinned in [nvim/lazy-lock.json](nvim/lazy-lock.json), which is tracked in this repo.
 - Leader key is `Space`.
 - Default LSP keys in the modern track include `gd`/`gr`/`gi`/`gD`, `K`, `<leader>ls`, `<leader>rn`, `<leader>ca`, and `<leader>cf`.
 - Default diagnostics keys include `[d`/`]d`, `<leader>le`, `<leader>ld`, `<leader>lj`, and `<leader>lk`.